taiwotman/Smart-Traffic/README.md

 2. ERROR: (gcloud.app.deploy) INVALID_ARGUMENT: unable to resolve source

    Go to storage bucket and delete app storage.
 Then redeploy app.

+3. Latency -  Takes an average of 1 min to return prediction on local environment setting

+4. No result return- Obtain authorization key

 **You want to be a contributor?**